-Marcy Lovett, President
+Marcy Lovett, Treasurer

 Marcy Lovett graduated from Cal State University Long Beach with a degree in Business Administration majoring in accounting.
-She is a model, actress and advocate for people with disabilities.
+She is a model, actress, and advocate for people with disabilities.
 She is passionate about helping others and being a voice for the disability community.

-Arthur Blaser, Ph.D., Secretary
+Arthur Blaser, Ph.D.

 Dr. Blaser is a Professor of Political Science at Chapman College, where he has been part of the faculty since 1981.
 He received his Ph.D. from Ohio State University and his J.D. from Southwestern University School of Law.
-His major area of emphasis is law, international relations, and comparative politics and his research and teaching interests include disability studies and human rights.
+His major area of emphasis is the law, international relations, and comparative politics, and his research and teaching interests include disability studies and human rights.